Wildflower Growing 101

 It’s easier than you might think to grow your own patch of iconic Texas blooms at home.
 With a little bit of preparation up front, you can create a wildflower garden that will provide a flourish of spring color with much less maintenance than a lawn or more formal garden.
 Planting native Texan wildflowers also provides vital nectar and habitat for birds, butterflies, and bees, so you’ll be helping the environment at the same time.

 All it takes to get started is a patch of dirt, a bag of seeds, and a healthy dose of patience.
 Once your garden takes root, you’ll be enjoying its splendor for years to come.

 Plant in the Fall for Spring Color

-The small plants that develop, called rosettes, are resistant to freezes.
+The small plants that develop late in the year, called rosettes, are resistant to freezes.
 Over the winter months, they put down a taproot and use their tiny leaves to store up energy for the spring show.
-Most Texas gardeners should plant around September or October, although those in tropical South Texas might wait until November or December.
+Most gardeners should plant around September or October, although those in tropical South Texas might wait until November or December.

 Prepare the Ground

-In many areas, the only preparation required is mowing as short as a lawn mower is capable, followed by a light raking to expose bare patches of soil.
+In many areas, the only preparation required is cutting grass as short as a lawn mower is capable, followed by a light raking to expose bare patches of soil.
 If vegetation is too thick, it might be useful to lightly till or remove roots by hand.